edifice1989/rocker-c-rex/README.md

 _Step 2_:
 install and start docker
-(if you need more help about docker, please refer to docker website: https://docs.docker.com/install/)
+(if you need more help about docker installation, please refer to docker website: https://docs.docker.com/install/)

 _Step 3_:
 unzip rocker-c-rex.zip file and cd to local dir and on command line type to build your local docker image: